Museum Programs

 CHESTERFIELD COUNTY MUSEUM PROGRAMS

-The Chesterfield County Museum and the Historic 1892 Jail, located on the Courthouse Green at the Chesterfield Government Center in Chesterfield, VA at 6813 Mimms Loop.
+The Chesterfield County Museum and the Historic 1892 Jail, are located on the Courthouse Green at the Chesterfield Government Center in Chesterfield, VA at 6813 Mimms Loop.
 All programs are free.
 Reservations are required.
-Register at chesterfield.gov/parks or by calling 804-748-1623 or use link below..
-For details call the County Museum, 804-768-7311
+Register using the selected button below or by calling 804-748-1623 or use link below.
+For details call the County Museum, 804-768-7311.

 Select the Museum picture below for a virtual tour of the Chesterfield 1892 Jail.
 See what the old jail may have looked as the last inmate saw it!